-- 1. Allowing students with a general interest in Health Sciences to pursue a B.S. while obtaining a concentration in a specific area of Health and Human Services. - 2.
-Providing an option for students with a health-related associate's degree who wish to continue their education. - 3.
+- 1. Allowing students with a general interest in Health Sciences to pursue a B.S. while obtaining a concentration in a specific area of Health and Human Services. - Providing an option for students with a health-related associate's degree who wish to continue their education. - 3.
 Permitting students to prepare for post-graduate or professional health sciences programs.

 Students pursuing the major are required to select one of the following concentrations: Environmental Health Science, General Wellness Studies, Gerontology, Health Promotions, Health Services, Social Services, or an Associate's Degree in a health field (approved by the health science advisor).
-Transfer students with an associate degree from a health-related program receive a 19-hour waiver in the upper-division hour requirement for the health science major.
+Students who transfer to WKU with an applied associate degree (e.g., Associate of Applied Science) from a health-related program receive a 12-hour waiver from the overall upper-level course requirement for the health science major.
+Students who transfer to WKU with an applied associate degree from a health-related program will need 23 hours in the major upper-division hour requirement.

-Required courses for the Health Sciences core are: FACS 111, PSY 199, BIOL 120/121, BIOL 131, CHEM 304, AH 190, 290, PHYS 231/232, PE 311, PH 381, PH 383 OR SOCL 300, PH 447 OR PHIL 322, HCA 340, HCA 446/447 OR CIS 243.
+Required courses for the Health Sciences core are: FACS 111, PSY 199, BIOL 120/121, BIOL 131, CHEM 304, AH 190, AH 290, PHYS 231/232, PE 311, PH 381, PH 383 OR SOCL 300, PH 447 OR PHIL 322, HCA 340, HCA 446/447 OR CIS 243.